Uniswap/docs/docs/V3/guides/04-flash-callback.md

 ```

-now we will assign local variables of type `address` as `token0` and `token1` so that we can approve the router to interact with the tokens from the flash.
+Now we will assign local variables of type `address` as `token0` and `token1` so that we can approve the router to interact with the tokens from the flash.

 ```solidity
         address token0 = decoded.poolKey.token0;